With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Tsapowum Chehalis Tribal Behavioral Health is a mental health treatment center in Oakville, WA, located at 420 Howanut Road, 98568 zip code area.
 Tsapowum Chehalis Tribal Behavioral Health provides outpatient treatment.
-Tsapowum Chehalis Tribal Behavioral Health offers psychotropic medication, individual psychotherapy and cognitive behavioral therapy to seniors 65 or older, adults and young adults.
-Tsapowum Chehalis Tribal Behavioral Health also supports people with PTSD and people requiring dual diagnosis treatment.
-Additional services at Tsapowum Chehalis Tribal Behavioral Health consist of family psychoeducation, suicide prevention services and case management.
+Tsapowum Chehalis Tribal Behavioral Health offers psychotropic medication, cognitive behavioral therapy and individual psychotherapy to adults, young adults and children / adolescents.
+Tsapowum Chehalis Tribal Behavioral Health also supports people requiring dual diagnosis treatment and people with PTSD.
+Additional services at Tsapowum Chehalis Tribal Behavioral Health consist of suicide prevention services, family psychoeducation and case management.

 Learn MoreBehavioral Health Resources Elma is a mental health clinic in Elma, Washington, located at 575 East Main Street, Suite C, 98541.
 Behavioral Health Resources Elma offers outpatient treatment.
-Behavioral Health Resources Elma provides cognitive behavioral therapy, couples/family therapy and trauma therapy to seniors 65 or older, young adults and children / adolescents.
-Behavioral Health Resources Elma also supports people with trauma, people with serious mental illness and children/adolescents with serious emotional disturbance.
-Some other services provided by Behavioral Health Resources Elma include case management, court-ordered outpatient treatment and suicide prevention services.
+Behavioral Health Resources Elma provides group therapy, integrated dual diagnosis disorder treatment and individual psychotherapy to seniors 65 or older, children / adolescents and young adults.
+Behavioral Health Resources Elma also supports people requiring dual diagnosis treatment, children/adolescents with serious emotional disturbance and people with trauma.
+Some other services provided by Behavioral Health Resources Elma include illness management and recovery, suicide prevention services and psychosocial rehabilitation services.

-Learn MoreCascade Mental Healthcare is a mental health facility in Centralia, WA, located at 3510 Steelhammer Lane, in the 98531 zip code.
+Learn MoreCascade Mental Healthcare Evaluation And Treatment Center is a mental health facility in Centralia, WA, located at 3510 Steelhammer Lane, in the 98531 zip code.
+Cascade Mental Healthcare Evaluation And Treatment Center provides telemedicine/telehealth, residential treatment and outpatient treatment.
+Cascade Mental Healthcare Evaluation And Treatment Center provides trauma therapy, group therapy and couples/family therapy to seniors 65 or older, adults and young adults.
+Cascade Mental Healthcare Evaluation And Treatment Center also supports people with HIV or AIDS, active duty military and clients referred from the court/judicial system.
+Some other services available at Cascade Mental Healthcare Evaluation And Treatment Center include supported employment, suicide prevention services and family psychoeducation.

+Learn MoreCascade Mental Healthcare is one of mental health facilities in Centralia, Washington, located at 3510 Steelhammer Lane, 98531 zip code.
 Cascade Mental Healthcare provides hospital inpatient treatment, partial hospitalization/day treatment and residential treatment.
-Cascade Mental Healthcare provides group therapy, individual psychotherapy and cognitive behavioral therapy to adults, seniors 65 or older and young adults.
-Some other services available at Cascade Mental Healthcare include case management, housing services and education services.
+Cascade Mental Healthcare provides individual psychotherapy, psychotropic medication and couples/family therapy to adults, seniors 65 or older and young adults.
+Additional services provided at Cascade Mental Healthcare include education services, housing services and case management.

-Learn MoreCascade Mental Healthcare Evaluation And Treatment Center is one of mental health facilities in Centralia, Washington, located at 3510 Steelhammer Lane, 98531 zip code.
-Cascade Mental Healthcare Evaluation And Treatment Center provides residential treatment, outpatient treatment and telemedicine/telehealth.
-Cascade Mental Healthcare Evaluation And Treatment Center provides group therapy, individual psychotherapy and trauma therapy to seniors 65 or older, adults and young adults.
-Cascade Mental Healthcare Evaluation And Treatment Center also supports people with trauma, military families and seniors or older adults.
-Additional services provided at Cascade Mental Healthcare Evaluation And Treatment Center include case management, intensive case management and family psychoeducation.

 Learn MoreCascade Mental Healthcare is a mental health clinic in Centralia, WA, located at 2428 West Reynolds Avenue, 98531 zip code area.
 Cascade Mental Healthcare provides outpatient treatment.
-Cascade Mental Healthcare offers integrated dual diagnosis disorder treatment, cognitive behavioral therapy and activity therapy to adults, young adults and seniors 65 or older.
-Cascade Mental Healthcare also supports active duty military, people with PTSD and LGBT.
-Additional services offered at Cascade Mental Healthcare include integrated primary care services, case management and suicide prevention services.
+Cascade Mental Healthcare offers trauma therapy, psychotropic medication and integrated dual diagnosis disorder treatment to seniors 65 or older, children / adolescents and young adults.
+Cascade Mental Healthcare also supports people requiring dual diagnosis treatment, active duty military and veterans.
+Additional services offered at Cascade Mental Healthcare include suicide prevention services, intensive case management and assertive community treatment.

 Learn MoreTelecare Thurston Mason Crisis Triage is a mental health treatment clinic in Olympia, Washington, located at 3285 Ferguson Street Sw, in the 98512 zip code.
 Telecare Thurston Mason Crisis Triage provides residential treatment.
-Telecare Thurston Mason Crisis Triage provides cognitive behavioral therapy, psychotropic medication and dialectical behavior therapy to adults, young adults and seniors 65 or older.
+Telecare Thurston Mason Crisis Triage provides group therapy, cognitive behavioral therapy and individual psychotherapy to seniors 65 or older, adults and young adults.
 Telecare Thurston Mason Crisis Triage also supports people with serious mental illness.
 Additional services provided by Telecare Thurston Mason Crisis Triage consist of diet and exercise counseling and family psychoeducation.

 Learn MoreSea Mar Community Health Centers is a mental health facility in Olympia, WA, located at 6334 Littlerock Road Sw, 98512 zip code area.
 Sea Mar Community Health Centers provides outpatient treatment.
-Sea Mar Community Health Centers provides individual psychotherapy, cognitive behavioral therapy and group therapy to children / adolescents, adults and young adults.
-Sea Mar Community Health Centers also supports people with serious mental illness, children/adolescents with serious emotional disturbance and people with PTSD.
-Additional services offered by Sea Mar Community Health Centers consist of housing services, court-ordered outpatient treatment and suicide prevention services.
+Sea Mar Community Health Centers provides individual psychotherapy, behavior modification and cognitive behavioral therapy to seniors 65 or older, young adults and adults.
+Sea Mar Community Health Centers also supports people with PTSD, people with serious mental illness and children/adolescents with serious emotional disturbance.
+Additional services offered by Sea Mar Community Health Centers consist of suicide prevention services, housing services and case management.

 Learn MoreNorthwest Resources Ii Inc Olympia Main is a mental health clinic in Olympia, WA, located at 2708 Westmoor Court Sw, in the 98502 zip code.
 Northwest Resources Ii Inc Olympia Main provides outpatient treatment.
-Northwest Resources Ii Inc Olympia Main offers group therapy, couples/family therapy and dialectical behavior therapy to young adults, seniors 65 or older and adults.
+Northwest Resources Ii Inc Olympia Main offers couples/family therapy, dialectical behavior therapy and cognitive behavioral therapy to seniors 65 or older, young adults and adults.
 Northwest Resources Ii Inc Olympia Main also supports people requiring dual diagnosis treatment and people with serious mental illness.
-More services at Northwest Resources Ii Inc Olympia Main include family psychoeducation, psychosocial rehabilitation services and court-ordered outpatient treatment.
+More services at Northwest Resources Ii Inc Olympia Main include psychosocial rehabilitation services, family psychoeducation and court-ordered outpatient treatment.

 Learn MoreEugenia Center Chehalis Branch is a mental health center in Chehalis, Washington, located at 151 North Market Boulevard, Building C, 98532 zip code.
-Eugenia Center Chehalis Branch provides outpatient treatment and telemedicine/telehealth.
-Eugenia Center Chehalis Branch offers group therapy, couples/family therapy and cognitive behavioral therapy to seniors 65 or older, children / adolescents and young adults.
-Eugenia Center Chehalis Branch also supports people with PTSD and people with trauma.
-More services available at Eugenia Center Chehalis Branch include court-ordered outpatient treatment, mentoring/peer support/consumer-run services and case management.
+Eugenia Center Chehalis Branch provides telemedicine/telehealth and outpatient treatment.
+Eugenia Center Chehalis Branch offers individual psychotherapy, group therapy and dialectical behavior therapy to adults, young adults and seniors 65 or older.
+Eugenia Center Chehalis Branch also supports people with trauma and people with PTSD.
+More services available at Eugenia Center Chehalis Branch include case management, mentoring/peer support/consumer-run services and court-ordered outpatient treatment.

 Learn MoreCommunity Youth Services Union Avenue is a mental health treatment center in Olympia, WA, located at 505 Union Avenue Se, 1st Floor, 98501 zip code area.
 Community Youth Services Union Avenue provides outpatient treatment and telemedicine/telehealth.
-Community Youth Services Union Avenue offers individual psychotherapy, trauma therapy and psychotropic medication to children / adolescents and young adults.
-Community Youth Services Union Avenue also supports people with serious mental illness, children/adolescents with serious emotional disturbance and transitional age young adults.
-Additional services at Community Youth Services Union Avenue consist of housing services, psychosocial rehabilitation services and vocational rehabilitation services.
+Community Youth Services Union Avenue offers behavior modification, cognitive behavioral therapy and couples/family therapy to young adults and children / adolescents.
+Community Youth Services Union Avenue also supports people with serious mental illness, people requiring dual diagnosis treatment and people with trauma.
+Additional services at Community Youth Services Union Avenue consist of vocational rehabilitation services, court-ordered outpatient treatment and psychosocial rehabilitation services.

 Learn MoreCommunity Youth Services is a mental health clinic in Olympia, Washington, located at 711 State Avenue Ne, 98506.
 Community Youth Services offers outpatient treatment and telemedicine/telehealth.
-Community Youth Services provides dialectical behavior therapy, cognitive behavioral therapy and couples/family therapy to children / adolescents and young adults.
-Community Youth Services also supports people with PTSD, children/adolescents with serious emotional disturbance and people requiring dual diagnosis treatment.
-Some other services provided by Community Youth Services include supported employment, family psychoeducation and mentoring/peer support/consumer-run services.
+Community Youth Services provides cognitive behavioral therapy, trauma therapy and couples/family therapy to children / adolescents and young adults.
+Community Youth Services also supports people with serious mental illness, people requiring dual diagnosis treatment and children/adolescents with serious emotional disturbance.
+Some other services provided by Community Youth Services include mentoring/peer support/consumer-run services, case management and court-ordered outpatient treatment.

+Learn MoreNorthwest Resources Ii Inc Lacey is a mental health facility in Olympia, WA, located at 3773 Martin Way East, Suite 105-a, in the 98506 zip code.
+Northwest Resources Ii Inc Lacey provides outpatient treatment.
+Northwest Resources Ii Inc Lacey provides cognitive behavioral therapy, couples/family therapy and trauma therapy to seniors 65 or older, adults and young adults.
+Northwest Resources Ii Inc Lacey also supports people with serious mental illness and people requiring dual diagnosis treatment.
+Some other services available at Northwest Resources Ii Inc Lacey include psychosocial rehabilitation services, court-ordered outpatient treatment and family psychoeducation.

-Learn MoreNorthwest Resources Ii Inc Olympia Branch is a mental health facility in Olympia, WA, located at 200 Lilly Road Ne, Suite C, in the 98506 zip code.
+Learn MoreNorthwest Resources Ii Inc Olympia Branch is one of mental health facilities in Olympia, Washington, located at 200 Lilly Road Ne, Suite C, 98506 zip code.
 Northwest Resources Ii Inc Olympia Branch provides outpatient treatment.
-Northwest Resources Ii Inc Olympia Branch provides couples/family therapy, dialectical behavior therapy and activity therapy to young adults, seniors 65 or older and adults.
+Northwest Resources Ii Inc Olympia Branch provides psychotropic medication, dialectical behavior therapy and couples/family therapy to young adults, adults and seniors 65 or older.
 Northwest Resources Ii Inc Olympia Branch also supports people with serious mental illness and people requiring dual diagnosis treatment.
-Some other services available at Northwest Resources Ii Inc Olympia Branch include court-ordered outpatient treatment, family psychoeducation and psychosocial rehabilitation services.
+Additional services provided at Northwest Resources Ii Inc Olympia Branch include court-ordered outpatient treatment, psychosocial rehabilitation services and family psychoeducation.

-Learn MoreNorthwest Resources Ii Inc Lacey is one of mental health facilities in Olympia, Washington, located at 3773 Martin Way East, Suite 105-a, 98506 zip code.
-Northwest Resources Ii Inc Lacey provides outpatient treatment.
-Northwest Resources Ii Inc Lacey provides psychotropic medication, cognitive behavioral therapy and individual psychotherapy to seniors 65 or older, young adults and adults.
-Northwest Resources Ii Inc Lacey also supports people requiring dual diagnosis treatment and people with serious mental illness.
-Additional services provided at Northwest Resources Ii Inc Lacey include psychosocial rehabilitation services, family psychoeducation and court-ordered outpatient treatment.

 Learn MoreBehavioral Health Resources Main Office is a mental health clinic in Olympia, WA, located at 3857 Martin Way East, 98506 zip code area.
 Behavioral Health Resources Main Office provides outpatient treatment.
-Behavioral Health Resources Main Office offers psychotropic medication, cognitive behavioral therapy and individual psychotherapy to seniors 65 or older, children / adolescents and young adults.
-Behavioral Health Resources Main Office also supports people requiring dual diagnosis treatment, people with PTSD and transitional age young adults.
-Additional services offered at Behavioral Health Resources Main Office include supported housing, psychosocial rehabilitation services and family psychoeducation.
+Behavioral Health Resources Main Office offers psychotropic medication, individual psychotherapy and couples/family therapy to children / adolescents, adults and seniors 65 or older.
+Behavioral Health Resources Main Office also supports people with serious mental illness, transitional age young adults and people requiring dual diagnosis treatment.
+Additional services offered at Behavioral Health Resources Main Office include intensive case management, housing services and supported housing.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.